positiondev/offset/README.md

 reasonably self contained way to get a local wordpress system running (hmmm... probably later rather than sooner), and through that could have live tests that aren't limited in this way.

+## Documentation

+`<wpPosts>` - This tag accepts the following attributes:

+`num` - should be an integer. the number of posts per page.
+Defaults to 20.

+`page` - should be an integer.
+This is the current page (`1` is the first one) worth of posts.

+`limit` - should be an integer, and this restricts the number of posts that come back in the current page.
+Note that if you haven't set `page`, changing this is equivalent to changing `num`.
+If you have set `page`, then the first `page` full pages (each of size `num`) are skipped, and then the first `limit` posts are returned.
+Defaults to 20.

+`offset` - should be an integer, and this affects how many posts are skipped in the current page.
+If you don't set the `page`, then this is just the number of posts that are skipped before the first `limit` posts are returned, but if you have set `page`, the first `page` full pages of posts (each of size `num`) will be skipped, then an additional `offset` posts will be skipped, and finally, `limit` posts will be returned.